Skip to Content

 hands gluing hat bat to witch hat

-Glue the witch’s hair to the back of the witch’s hat, one piece on each side.
+Glue the witch’s hair to the back of the witch’s hat, one piece on each side of the plate.

 hands gluing orange hair to witch hat